twitter/util/util-logging/README.markdown

       }
     }
     config()

+As many `LoggerConfig`s can be configured as you want, so you can attach to several nodes if you like.
+To remove all previous configurations, use:

+    Logger.clearHandlers()

 The API docs for the config classes (in `LoggerConfig.scala`) are the definitive documentation for the various logging settings.
 The rest of this